K. S. Rao Road

 Karnad Sadashiva Rao Road, abbreviated as K S Rao Road, is a popular arterial road in Mangaluru, India.
 It runs from PVS Circle at one end to Hampankatta on the other where it joins Maidan Road near Mangaluru Central Railway Station.
 This road is named after the Indian freedom fighter Karnad Sadashiva Rao.

-Many commercial buildings, shopping malls are situated adjacent to this road.
+Many commercial buildings and shopping malls are situated adjacent to this road.